• Skip to primary navigation

 • Quinoa provides an excellent source of protein

-• It has a low glycemic index, good for keeping your blood sugar in control
+• It has a low glycemic index, which is good for keeping your blood sugar in control

 Healthy Dosa Ingredients